Cyber Monday RAM deals 2019

-Many of the Cyber Monday RAM deals in 2019 are on the DDR4 type sticks, and it's a good idea to double-check that the deal you have your eye on is for DD4R.
-You don't really want to purchase older DDR3 memory.
-We personally recommend about 3000Mhz for gaming performance, although if you're looking for something cheaper then you'll be fine with about 2666Mhz upwards.
+Many of the Cyber Monday RAM deals in 2019 are on the DDR4 type sticks, and it's a good idea to double-check that the deal you have your eye on is for DDR4.
+You don't really want to purchase older DDR3 memory at this point.
+We recommend about 3000Mhz for gaming performance, although if you're on a tight budget you'll be okay with 2666Mhz.

 Top 5 Cyber Monday RAM deals right now